lucasassisq/Coursify.me/README.md

 ## Technologies
 Swift, SwiftLint, SwiftGen, ViewCode, MVVM, RxSwift, Multi-Module Architecture, Coordinators

+### Tricks

+I used child view controllers to show my feed posts.
+I created a new view controller and put inside one collection view on my ViewController.
+After this, I included this content in one stack view vertical in my homeViewController and used delegate, to be able for handle the action when user tap some view in my collection list.

 ## Loom (Video showing application - Explaining in english)

 <a href="https://www.loom.com/share/98072454d8fc471495dac75679e6066f">